gallochris/writing/_posts/2014-09-06-mandatory.md

 ---
 layout: post
 title: No Longer Mandatory
 preview: No one likes to be told what to do.
-Here's what I've learned about side projects.
+A case for side projects.
 ---

 Home run.